fiyadovich/grc-projects/tryhackme-writeups/governance-and-regulation.md

 This was one of the first GRC-focused rooms I completed and honestly it was a lot to take in at once.
-The sheer number of frameworks and regulations was overwhelming initially GDPR, HIPAA, PCI-DSS, NIST, ISO 27001, SOC 2 all in one room.
+The sheer number of frameworks and regulations was overwhelming initially, GDPR, HIPAA, PCI-DSS, NIST, ISO 27001, SOC 2 all in one room.
 Looking back it makes sense as a foundation since everything in GRC references these standards constantly.

 ---

-*Part of my TryHackMe learning journey — [view my profile](https://tryhackme.com/p/FirasYasin)*
+*Part of my TryHackMe learning journey.
+[View my profile](https://tryhackme.com/p/FirasYasin)*